-Phase 3 develops and reviews a number of long-term future alternative scenarios.
-This phase imagines possible futures that will help guide decisions for the Region, including infrastructure and strategic directions needed to make the Plan’s vision a reality.
+Phase 3 develops and reviews a number of long-term alternative scenarios.
+This phase imagines possible futures that will help guide decisions for the region, including infrastructure and strategic directions needed to make the plan’s vision a reality.
 This phase will use modelling tools and technical analysis, and will consider existing and planned transportation investments in the region.
 It will also benefit from public and stakeholder feedback on the scenarios.

-In Phase 4 we will finalize the Plan, detailing the selected scenario and supporting strategies.
+In Phase 4, we will finalize the plan, detailing the selected scenario and supporting strategies.
 A draft copy of the plan will be made available for public comment.

-Engagement - Share your vision, concerns, and ideas
+Engagement: Share your vision, concerns and ideas

-Engagement will be organized as follows:
+Engagement is organized as follows:

 - Round one (fall 2020): Introduce the strategic plan, and seek comments on the vision, guiding principles and criteria for evaluating possible solutions.